miccoli/pyownet/docs/protocol.rst

 .. py:exception:: ConnError

-   This exception is raised when a network connection to the owserver cannot be established.
+   This exception is raised when a network connection to the owserver cannot be established, or a system function error occurs during socket operations.
 In fact it wraps the causing `OSError`_ exception along with all its arguments, from which it inherits.

 .. py:exception:: ProtocolError